shubham31121999/SAVMON/README.md

 # SAVMON
- This is basic expense tracker
+ This is Hospital Management Site